AvePoint/cloud-api/docs/elements/baseline-management/tenant-action.md

     [
         {
-            "baselineId": "e12922f4-****-****-****-3a1c162b4cf2", // The ID of the baseline "order": 1 // The ranking order of the baseline among all applied baselines },
+            "baselineId": "e12922f4-****-****-****-3a1c162b4cf2", // The ID of the baseline "rankingOrder": 1 // The ranking order of the baseline among all applied baselines },
         {
             "baselineId": "b4c84bff-****-****-****-3a1c16243555",
-            "order": 2
+            "rankingOrder": 2
         }
     ]
 }